 Fellows must either have U.S. Citizenship, valid U.S. residency, or a J-1 visa.
 H1-B visas are not supported by this Fellowship.

 Timeline and Deadlines

-Applications for the 2020/2021 academic year will only be reviewed through ERAS.
-This is for training positions that will begin July 1 of the following year.
-All documentation should be uploaded to ERAS by November 1 two years prior to the start date.
+Applications for the 2023/2024 academic year will only be reviewed through ERAS.
+This is for training positions that will begin July 1, 2025 of the following academic year.
+All documentation should be uploaded to ERAS by September 2023.
 Applicants can begin uploading their application materials into ERAS in mid-September—again, two years prior.
-Look for tentative dates to be posted here for day-long interviews in mid-November and mid-December—again, two years prior.
+Look for tentative dates to be posted here for virtual interviews in mid-November and mid-December—again, two years prior.
 If you're invited for an interview, you will be contacted through ERAS before these dates.

 You will need to contact your medical school Dean's Office to access the MyERAS web-based application.

-Candidates invited to interview will be contacted via email.
+Candidates invited to interview will be contacted via email and scheduled through Thalamus.